rclone/rclone/docs/content/docs.md

 This dumps a list of the open files at the end of the command.
 It uses the `lsof` command to do that so you'll need that installed to use it.

+#### --dump mapper ####

+This shows the JSON blobs being sent to the program supplied with `--metadata-mapper` and received from it.
+It can be useful for debugging the metadata mapper interface.

 ### --memprofile=FILE ###